klybok-team/AudioInteract/README.md

 # API:

+Install SCPSLAudioAPI.dll and move it to dependencies folder.

-Install only *.API file and move it to dependencies folder.
+Install AudioPlayer.API.dll file and move it to dependencies folder.

 # Plugin:

+Install SCPSLAudioAPI.dll and move it to dependencies folder.

-Install *.API file and move it to dependencies folder.
+Install AudioPlayer.API.dll file and move it to dependencies folder.

-Install *.Plugin file and move it to plugin folder.
+Install AudioPlayer.Plugin.dll file and move it to plugin folder.

 See the config for more info.
 Also don't forget you have is_enabled field & is_events_enabled